Jayich-Lab/tray-launcher/README.md

 Install *tray-launcher* with `pip install tray-launcher`.

-*tray launcher* only works on Windows.
+*tray-launcher* only works on Windows.

 ## Usage

-*tray launcher* comes with a command-line interface.
+*tray-launcher* comes with a command-line interface.
 Use `launcher -h` to learn more.

 To get started, run `launcher run`, and a small icon will show on the taskbar.

-Before running any scripts from *tray launcher*, they need to be loaded.
+Before running any scripts from *tray-launcher*, they need to be loaded.
 This can be done by clicking the option **Load New Script(s)** in the context menu.
 Alternatively, run `launcher load [full path to the script]`.
 Only *.bat* files are accepted.

 To run a script, select it in the **Start a Script** submenu from the context menu, or click **[View in Directory]** to see all loaded scripts from a file dialogue, or run `launcher start [script name]`.

-*tray launcher* listens to port `127.0.0.1:7686`.
+*tray-launcher* listens to port `127.0.0.1:7686`.
 If this port is not available, create the environment variable `TRAY_LAUNCHER_PORT` and set its value to an available port number.

-A log for the tray launcher and associated .bat scripts will be saved under `%USERPROFILE%\.tray_launcher\logs`.
+A log for the tray-launcher and associated .bat scripts will be saved under `%USERPROFILE%\.tray_launcher\logs`.

-In case of *tray launcher* crashing, scripts started via *tray launcher* will NOT be terminated.
+In case of *tray-launcher* crashing, scripts started via *tray-launcher* will NOT be terminated.

 There is an expected delay when executing "launcher run".